1 free admission to the pool

 How can I help preserve the mountain?

-How should I react to a livestock guardian dog?
+How should I react to a patou?

-Can I bring my dog on a hike?
+Can I take my dog hiking?

 Mountain weather conditions